wlonk/arcadia/rules/magic.rst

 card.
 If your cards total at or above the threshold, the spell works.
 If they surpass the limit, you have let too much into the world: your spell works, but beyond what you intended.
-You will also have to pay a cost: either increasing the power of the fairy (see :ref:`threats`), or risking your own soul and walking a step closer to becoming a :ref:`fetch`.
+You will also have to pay a cost: either increasing the power of the fairy, or risking your own soul and walking a step closer to becoming a :ref:`fetch`.

 The threshold is 21.
 The limit is the GM's hand.
 After each draw on the spellcaster's part, the GM will draw, or stay put, depending: if they